DIY 6T9 Tube / Valve Amplifier Project

 6T9 TUBE / VALVE AMP

 If you are just getting into do-it-yourself (DIY) audio and have wondered about building a valve amplifier but been put off by the seeming complexity and high voltage, this 6T9 valve based amp may just be the answer.
 The high voltage concern is a real one and is no less important in this project than any other.
 But what does soften the build complexity is the entire amplifier is based on a single printed circuit board (PCB).
 The valve used in this project is the 6T9 compactron which is a triode and pentode in the one envelope.
-The 6T9 valves I used are new old stock (NOS) General Electric which are cheap (about $7) and available from several online sources such as Tube Depot.
+The 6T9 valves I used are new old stock (NOS) General Electric which are cheap (about $7) and available from several online sources.

 The schematic of the amplifier and power supply sections are shown in Figures 1 and 2.
 (Please note that this circuit is © Spare Time Gizmos and permission to host the schematics on this site has been provided by Spare Time Gizmos.